 Civil and Environmental Engineering -- PEGGY A. JOHNSON, Head

-Computer Science and Engineering -- RAJ ACHARYA, Head
+Computer Science and Engineering -- JOHN J. HANNAN, Interim Associate Head

 Electrical Engineering -- KULTEGIN AYDIN, Head